 After treatment, drinking water is fed by both gravity and pumps to a system of underground, clean-water reservoirs before continuing to your home or business.
-More than 4,000 miles of pipe carry water to Denver Water customers.
+More than 3,000 miles of water mains - enough to stretch from Los Angeles to New York - carry water to Denver Water customers.